FASTWAY-PROJECT/mninstall/README.md

 * TxHash: **First value from Step 6**
 * Output index:  **Second value from Step 6**
 9. Save and close the file.
-10. Go to **Masternode Tab**.
-If you tab is not shown, please enable it from: **Settings - Options - Wallet - Show Masternodes Tab**
-11. Click **Update status** to see your node.
-If it is not shown, close the wallet and start it again.
+10. Close the wallet and start it again.
 Make sure the wallet is un
+11. Go to **Masternode Tab**.
-12. Select your MN and click **Start Alias** to start it.
+12. Select your MN and click **Start** to start it.
 13. Alternatively, open **Debug Console** and type:
 ```
-masternode start-alias MN1
+startmasternode alias 0 MN1
 ```
 14. Login to your VPS and check your masternode status by running the following command:.
 ```
-FastWay-cli masternode status
+fastway-cli masternode status
 ```
 ***